claudiamarz/cim640/final/readme.md

 # 3 First Code Plan

 My final project is going to be an interactive children's learning game.
-The game will either include 5-6 farm animals or jungle animals and will pronounce the name of the animal in English and Spanish when you click on the button with its name on it.
+The game will include 5-6 farm animals or jungle animals and will pronounce the name of the animal in English and Spanish when you click on the button with its name on it.
 I might add a slider in order to pronounce the name of the animal in a third language.